Engelberg: Titlis

 The Titlis in the south of Engelberg at 3238 m above sea level is the highest summit of the range north of the Susten Pass, between the Bernese Oberland and Central Switzerland.

 The Titlis mountain massif is accessible by cable cars of the Titlis Bergbahnen.
 The cable car bottom station is also the central terminus of the village bus services.
 A funicular railway (dating from 1913) runs up to station Gerschnialp (1267 m) and a wide Alpine pasture called Gerschni, with easy snow areas suitable for beginners and cross country ski trails, and a toboggan run leading back down to the valley station.
 In the summer there are two cheese dairies, with walking trails leading up to Ober Trüebsee and back down to the village, or level trails leading to Unter Trüebsee to the west.

 The "Titlis Xpress" gondola lift, opened in 2015 to replace an older one dating from the 1970s, runs from the valley station (996 m) up to the middle station Trübsee (1788 m) and on to Stand (2428 m).
 This area provides more challenging skiing, on the lower slopes of the Titlis and via further chair lifts to the Jochpass (2207 m) and below the Jochstock at 2508 m.
 A continuous ski piste leads down to Unter Trüebsee and back to the cable car valley station.
-In summer the lake is a popular walking area, with rowing boats available on the lake and picnic places around it.
+In summer the lake is a destination for walkers, with rowing boats available on the lake and picnic places around it.
 Walking routes lead over the Jochpass to Engstlenalp and Melchsee-Frutt, or directly from Engleberg over the Juchli Pass (2171 m) or Storegg Pass (1742 m)) into the Melchtal.

 The "Rotair" cable car ("the world's first rotating cable car") runs up to the Kleintitlis mountain station (3028 m) where there is a restaurant and shops, an observation terrace and access to the glacier and summit.
 The high altitude glacier runs down from the peak are suitable for advanced skiers, with off-piste routes leading down to Trüebsee and the Laubersgrat ridge.